nomemory/neat-sample-databases-generators/README.md

-A collection of scripts that are generating data for various SQL Sample schemas.
+In case you ever needed scripts to generate data for pre-defined sample databases (databases that are already modeled for various real-life scenarios), this repositoru contains exactly this.

 Scripts should be run using [jbang](https://github.com/jbangdev/jbang).
 To install jbang - check the official documentation - or simply:

 ```sh